RozanskiT/mytoolbox_tutorial/README.md

 pip install -e .
 ```

-## Running tests
+## Running Tests (Optional)

+Tests are provided for convenience to ensure the package functions correctly, but they are entirely optional when creating your package.
 To run all tests for this project:

 Ensure you have pytest installed (if not already):
 ```bash